ztomasze/dungeon-jacks/index.md

 If you'd like, you can play again with the same party of heroes.

 * Put your treasure pile back into the dungeon deck.
 * Add another Big Bad card to the dungeon deck.
-(You don't need to put the Big Bad into the second half of the deck this time.)
+(You don't need to put any of the Big Bads into the second half of the deck this time.)
 * Add magic item cards (see below) such that the dungeon deck contains 2 magic items.
 However, if heroes are currently holding 4 or 5 magic items, there will be only 1 or 0 magic item cards left to add to the dungeon deck.

 You can thus play through 6 dungeons of increasing difficulty, with the last dungeon containing 6 Big Bads.
 Keep a running tally of all treasure earned in each dungeon to determine your party's final score.
 If, through a combination of luck and skill, you can earn 300+ points, you are a Dungeon Ace!